frconor-ebook/meditations/_posts/2025-05-07-st-philip-and-st-james.md

 In our apostolate, with friends, relatives, acquaintances, clients, it\'s true that we have to reckon with the "two hundred *denarii*" (John 6:7), the human means, which is never enough.

-But we can always remember, can\'t forget, that Our Lord is always present with His power and with His mercy.
+But we can always remember, we can\'t forget, that Our Lord is always present with His power and with His mercy.

 He is beside us now also.
 The greater our needs and difficulties in the apostolate, the more Our Lord offers to help us.
 We can\'t shrink from having recourse to Him.